pubkey/rxdb/docs-src/rx-storage-dexie.md

 # RxStorage Dexie.js

-Instead of using PouchDB as underlying storage engine, you can also use [Dexie.js](https://github.com/dexie/Dexie.js).
+To store the data inside of IndexedDB in the browser, you can also use the [Dexie.js](https://github.com/dexie/Dexie.js) [RxStorage](./rx-storage.md).

 Dexie.js is a minimal wrapper around IndexedDB that has a good performance.
 For the Dexie based `RxStorage`, we use the [mingo](https://github.com/kofrasa/mingo) query handler.
-And a copy of the query planner from the [PouchDB-find](https://github.com/pouchdb/pouchdb/tree/master/packages/node_modules/pouchdb-find) plugin.

 **IMPORTANT:** The Dexie.js `RxStorage` is in **beta** mode.
 It may get breaking changes in any minor new RxDB version.
 Use at your own risk.